jmcascalheira/LGMtechnology/README.md

 > Cascalheira, J. (2019). *Compendium of R code and data for
 > Territoriality and the organization of technology during the Last
 > Glacial Maximum in southwestern Europe*.
-Accessed 18 Sep 2019.
+Accessed 12 Dec 2019.
 Online
 > at <https://doi.org/10.17605/OSF.IO/YD2VE>

 ### How to download or install